2021 Riders

 1918 Indian Powerplus

 Hello New Friends and Cannonball Enthusiasts!
 My name is Matt Lyman.
-I’ve read stories about this great adventure called the Motorcycle Cannonball for the past decade!
-Now, in 2020, I will become a first-time Cannonball rider myself!
-Criss-crossing our beautiful country, from top to bottom, on a century old machine, will be an actual dream come...Read More
+For the past decade I’ve read stories about this great adventure called the Motorcycle Cannonball!
+In 2021 I’ll become a first-time Cannonball rider myself!
+Riding the back roads of our beautiful country, from top to bottom, on a century old machine, will be an actual...Read More

 #199 Todd Cameron